 Monica Eav Glicken is the Executive Director and General Counsel of PLC.
 Monica served as the Directing Attorney of PLC’s Immigration Unit from 2018 to 2022 and is a State Bar-certified Immigration Law expert.
 After graduating magna cum laude in Literature from Harvard University, Monica served as a Fulbright Fellow in the Philippines and a Corps Member and Service Team Leader with City Year Greater Philadelphia, an non-profit organization focused on youth education and development.
 Monica then graduated cum laude from Harvard Law School and clerked for the Honorable Anita B. Brody of the U.S. District Court, Eastern District of Pennsylvania.
 Monica began her career in Immigration Law as an Attorney Advisor at the Immigration Court in Chicago, Illinois.
 A decade-long tenure in private practice followed in both Chicago and Seal Beach, California.
 Prior to joining PLC, Monica served as a Counseling Attorney and Adjunct Lecturer in UC Irvine School of Law’s Immigration Rights Clinic.
 As the child of immigrants from Cambodia and the Philippines, Monica is a long-time advocate for those who must fight to be heard, working tirelessly to promote greater access to justice and community empowerment, particularly for the most vulnerable.

-Suzanne Iazzetta, Supervising Attorney
+Suzanne Iazzetta, Directing Attorney

 Practice Area: Consumer Law Unit